xilution/xilution-react-todomvc/README.md

 	* It's bad practice to use your AWS root account.

 1. Install Node.js 8.10.0
-	1. Run `nvm install 8.10.0` to install the version of Node.js used by the example.
+	1. Run `nvm install` to install the version of Node.js used by the example.

 1. Download Project Source Code
 	* Some of these steps may be superfluous for experienced developers.